yiming-leo/verba-vista/README.md

 [![GitHub Pull Requests](https://img.shields.io/github/issues-pr/yourusername/verba-vista.svg)](https://github.com/Hooorus/verba-vista/pulls)
 [![Contributors](https://img.shields.io/github/contributors/Hooorus/verba-vista.svg)](https://github.com/Hooorus/verba-vista/graphs/contributors)

-## Introduction
+## 🧭 1.
+Introduction

-🤖 VerbaVista is an AI Agent Model dedicated in Writing Eval &amp; Speaking Eval for Global Language learner, it has multiple languages, English, Spanish, Chinese and multiple language tests, IELTS, TOEFL, HSK and so on!
+🤖 VerbaVista is an AI Agent dedicated in Writing Eval &amp; Speaking Eval for Global Language learner, it has multiple languages, English, Spanish, Chinese and multiple language tests, IELTS, TOEFL, HSK and so on!

 🥳 It now supports Writing Section of IELTS, and it will support more (details in [Usage Section](#usage)) kinds of Global Tests & Multiple Languages in the future!